Kpwn3r/Firefox-Accessibility-Extension/README.md

-# Text-to-Speech Extension for Firefox
+# Accessibility Extension for Firefox

 This is a simple Firefox extension that reads selected text aloud using text-to-speech (TTS) capabilities.
 Highlight text on any webpage, and the extension will begin reading it for you.
 You can also choose different voices for the speech output.